Trump rally shooter killed by Secret Service sniper, officials say

 One rally attendee was killed and two more were critically wounded, the Secret Service said in a statement Saturday night.

 The suspect was shot and killed by a member of a Secret Service counter-assault team, two law enforcement sources told CBS News.
-The gunman was outside of the cordoned-off rally area about 200 yards from Trump's rally stage, and was standing on an elevated structure believed to be a shed, the two sources said.
-The shooter was armed with an AR-style rifle, law enforcement sources said.
+The gunman was outside of the cordoned-off rally area about 200 to 300 feet from the rally, and was standing on an elevated structure believed to be a shed, the two sources said.
+The shooter was armed with an AR-style rifle, sources said.

 Several shots rang out while Trump was speaking on stage at about 6:15 p.m. local time.
 Video showed the former president immediately touch his ear and then crouch to the ground, with his Secret Service agents rushing the stage.
 Some blood could be seen on his face as he stood up and held up his fist to the crowd.
 He was rushed out to his motorcade and the Secret Service later confirmed that he was safe.